Help us achieve our goals:

 As climatic change models suggest an increasing proportion of rain will fall in winter, it may become cost effective to build-in rainwater storage when constructing new homes.
 This usually involves sinking a large tank somewhere in the garden, pumping water out for use in the garden or for domestic tasks such as flushing toilets.
 However, the more pumps and piping that is required, the greater the cost and carbon footprint of such schemes.

-The Rainwater harvesting association can advise on purchase and installation of rainwater harvesting systems.
+The UK Rainwater Management Association can advise on purchase and installation of rainwater harvesting systems.

 Domestic wastewater (known as ‘grey water’) may also be used in the garden.
 This may be from the kitchen, the washing machine or baths, basins and showers.
 'Black water' from WCs should always be consigned to the sewerage system and never used in the garden.
 Water from septic tanks is best not used either.